 Doctor of Occupational Therapy coursework includes requirements that must be completed at clinical fieldwork sites.
 The responsibility of meeting the access requirements of agencies providing fieldwork placements belongs to the student at their own expense, following procedures outlined in the O.T.D.
 Student Handbook.
 The School of Occupational Therapy does not guarantee student access to fieldwork sites.
 The inability to complete fieldwork requirements may result in a delay or failure to complete the O.T.D. program.

 Occupational therapy is a health care field.
 Each student must submit documentation that all required immunizations are current to Student Health Services at Texas Woman’s University after registration and prior to attendance in any occupational therapy course.
 Immunizations must remain current throughout enrollment.
-Students who are out of compliance will be unable to participate in required fieldwork, field trips, or client interactions on campus which may result in a delay or halt of academic progression.
+Students who are out of compliance will be unable to participate in required capstone experiences, fieldwork, field trips, or client interactions on campus which may result in a delay or halt of academic progression.

 A background check, provided at the student's expense, is required prior to registration in any occupational therapy course.
 Instructions for completing this requirement is provided after program admission.